RohitChanda/jwt_authentication_using_nodejs/README.md

   }
 };
 ```
-- if the password is valid then we  generate the access token and the refresh token
+- if the password is valid then we will generate the access token and the refresh token.
+- Take a look inside jwt_helper file.
   ```js
   const generateUserToken = async (user) => {
     try {